-There are two valves that control air flow through the EVAP system.
+There are two valves that control airflow through the EVAP system.
 The vent control valve allows air into the charcoal canister.
 On the other side, the purge valve lets it out.
 Both of these valves are open when your car is running.

 The engine control module runs periodic checks of the EVAP system during operation.
-It closes the valves and increases pressure, monitoring it with the fuel talk pressure sensor.
+It closes the valves and increases pressure, monitoring it with the fuel tank pressure sensor.
 If a vacuum is not maintained during this test, the P0456 trouble code will trigger.
 It specifically indicates there is a small leak, less than .2” in diameter.

 What Are The Symptoms Of The P0456 Code?

 Your car will not drive any differently when the P0456 code is active.
 There are some noticeable symptoms, including: